Microsoft Eligibility Criteria for Freshers & Experienced 2025

 About Microsoft Company

 Microsoft Corporation is a worldwide leader in technology, founded in 1975 with a tri-CEO system combining Bill Gates and Paul Allen in Redmond, Washington.
-It gained its initial prominence through MS-DOS, eventually developing into Windows and becoming the most prominent software maker in the world.
-Over the years, Microsoft diversified into cloud computing, video gaming, and hardware, with acquisitions including Skype (2011) and LinkedIn (2016).
+The company gained its initial prominence through MS-DOS, eventually developing into Windows and becoming the most prominent software maker in the world.

-Microsoft Overview
+Microsoft Company Overview

 Category Details